We are proud to announce that LUCFR have been shortlisted as Volunteering Project of the Year in Leicester Student Union’s LeicsCelebrate awards.

 - We can actively monitor question performance.
 This will allow us to tailor in-person revision sessions to weaker areas, but also review and edit questions.

-Quizzes can be accessed purchase ivermectin online.
+Quizzes can be accessed here.

 Update: After a trial period, LUCFR have now made the decision to make our quizzes available to all East Midlands Ambulance Service (EMAS) CFR groups.
 Scheme coordinators have been contacted with login details.
 We are currently limiting this to EMAS groups only as the quizzes are based on trust-specific guidelines.